Cluster and Primary Logic Unit

 To explain the relationship between vnode, mnode, TAOSC and application and their respective roles, the following is an analysis of a typical data writing process.

-- Application initiates a request to insert data through JDBC, ODBC, or other APIs.
+- Application initiates a request to insert data through JDBC, or other APIs.

-- TAOSC checks the cache to see if meta data exists for the table.
-If it does, it goes straight to Step 4.
-If not, TAOSC sends a get meta-data request to mnode.
+- TAOSC checks the cache to see if the vgroups-info for the database being requested to insert data exists.
+If the vgroups-info exists, it goes straight to Step 4.
+Otherwise, TAOSC sends a get meta-data request to mnode.

-- Mnode returns the meta-data of the table to TAOSC.
-Meta-data contains the schema of the table, and also the vgroup information to which the table belongs (the vnode ID and the End Point of the dnode where the table belongs.
+- Mnode returns the vgroups-info of the database to TAOSC.
+The vgroups-info contains the distribution of the vgroups of the database, and also the vgroup information to which the table belongs (the vnode ID and the End Point of the dnode where the table belongs.
 If the number of replicas is N, there will be N groups of End Points).
 If TAOSC does not receive a response from the mnode for a long time, and there are multiple mnodes, TAOSC will send a request to the next mnode.

-- TAOSC initiates an insert request to leader vnode.
+- TAOSC initiates an insert request to leader vnode of the table.

 - After vnode inserts the data, it gives a reply to TAOSC, indicating that the insertion is successful.
 If TAOSC doesn't get a response from vnode for a long time, TAOSC will treat this node as offline.
 In this case, if there are multiple replicas of the inserted database, TAOSC will issue an insert request to the next vnode in vgroup.